Plant DetailShow Menu

 Tags:

-#purple#drought tolerant#native perennials#shade garden#NC native#herbaceous perennial#long bloom time#self-seeding#grass-like#cutting garden#pollinator plant#edible leaves#native wildflower#clumping#naturalized area#larval host plant#food source summer#border front#NC Native Pollinator Plant#edible stems#food source nectar#food source pollen#Coastal FAC#Piedmont Mountains FAC#walkway planting#rocky soils tolerant#dry soils tolerant#bee friendly#roadside#Audubon#shallow soil tolerant#heat intolerant#perennial#weed#patio#meadow#woodland
+#purple#drought tolerant#native perennial#shade garden#NC native#herbaceous perennial#long bloom time#self-seeding#grass-like#cutting garden#pollinator plant#edible leaves#native wildflower#clumping#naturalized area#larval host plant#food source summer#border front#NC Native Pollinator Plant#edible stems#food source nectar#food source pollen#Coastal FAC#Piedmont Mountains FAC#walkway planting#rocky soils tolerant#dry soils tolerant#bee friendly#non-toxic for dogs#non-toxic for cats#roadside#Audubon#shallow soil tolerant#heat intolerant#perennial#weed#patio#meadow#woodland

 • Attributes: